 DCP 114 – WORKING GROUP CONCLUSIONS

 The Working Group concluded that the majority of respondents to the consultation understood the intent of DCP 114 and were supportive of its principles.
+The main outcome of DCP114 is to describe a process that may be followed for dealing with excess capacity use.

-The Working Group concluded that CP relates to DNOs taking action on a breach of a connection agreement.
+The Working Group concluded that the CP relates to DNOs taking action following a breach of a connection agreement.
 The change does not seek to address charging customers for extra capacity.
 The CP seeks to make the network more efficient.

 During the progression of the CP, the Working Group sought legal advice on whether a relevant Party could refer matters to the Authority.
 The advice stated that the disputes under the NTC, concerning terms or the application of them, as opposed to clear breaches, are referable to Ofgem under the Electricity Act s16-23 (as relevant) as the Act concerns maintaining as well as making connections.
 The Working Group concluded that the right exists now but the NTC appear to be silent on it.